Vietnam.vn - Nền tảng quảng bá Việt Nam

 Similarly, Mr. Phuc Vinh, a parent in District 10 (HCMC), also expressed concern when his daughter owned 3 Baby Three products given to her on her recent birthday.

-He did not know where the donor had bought the toys and whether the products had a clear origin.
+He did not know where the donor had purchased the toys and whether the products had a clear origin.
 After hearing about the shipment containing toxic substances being destroyed, he felt hesitant and worried about whether he should let his children continue to use these toys.

 Simultaneous loss-making and sell-off